 Cook up some Chinese dumplings…

-And while those are frying (or boiling, or steaming), make the sauce.
+And while those are frying (or boiling, or steaming––get our full instructions on how to cook dumplings all those different ways), make the sauce.

 Start by dissolving a teaspoon of sugar into a tablespoon of water.
 Then add 2 tablespoons soy sauce, 1 teaspoon rice vinegar, 1 teaspoon chili oil, 1 teaspoon minced garlic, 1 teaspoon toasted sesame seeds, and ½ teaspoon sesame oil.